 Recommended Compressive Strength

 Driveways, exterior steps, sidewalks *

 *Note: All concrete exposed to applications of salt and freeze/thaw cycles should be air entrained.

-Air entraining admixtures (AEA) are used to purposely entrain microscopic air bubbles in concrete.
-The AEA is added directly to the concrete materials either before or during mixing.
-Air entrained concrete contains millions of minute air bubbles that are distributed uniformly throughout the paste fraction of the mix.
-These bubbles must have a certain size and distribution to be effective.
-Natural or entrapped air bubbles are too large and spaced irregularly to be of any benefit.
-Air entrainment will dramatically improve the durability of concrete exposed to moisture during cycles of freezing and thawing.
-Entrained air greatly improves concrete's resistance to surface scaling caused by de-icing chemicals such as salt.
-The workability of fresh concrete is also significantly improved and bleeding and segregation are reduced or eliminated.
+Air entraining admixtures (AEA) are used in concrete to intentionally entrain microscopic air bubbles.
+The AEA is mixed directly into the concrete either before or during the mixing process.
+Millions of minute air bubbles are dispersed equally throughout the paste percentage of the mix in air-entrained concrete.
+To be successful, these bubbles must have a specific size and dispersion.
+Natural or captured air bubbles are too huge and unevenly spaced to be useful.
+Air entrainment will significantly increase the durability of concrete exposed to moisture during freezing and thawing cycles.
+Entrained air significantly enhances the resistance of concrete to surface scaling induced by de-icing chemicals such as salt.
+Fresh concrete's workability is also greatly enhanced, and bleeding and segregation are decreased or eliminated.

 CSA Classes of Concrete

-The following specifications listed are for the minimum strengths and minimum water to cementing materials (W/CM) ratio.
-The W/CM ratio is the total amount of water in the mix, including that in the aggregates, divided by the total weight of cementing materials in the mix, which include cement, fly ash and silica fume.
-The mixes noted are for 20mm aggregate.
+The minimum strengths and water-to-cementing materials (W/CM) ratios are specified below.
+The W/CM ratio is the entire quantity of water in the mix, including aggregate water, divided by the total weight of cementing materials in the mix, which includes cement, fly ash, and silica fume.
+The mixtures listed are for 20 mm aggregate.

 Higher strength mixes and/or lower W/CM are often supplied, especially for classes F2, C4 and N.